 We are also taught by Mrs Ryan for Brass on Monday afternoons, and on Tuesday afternoons Mrs Pickess teaches Art.
 PE is on Thursday afternoons, and is taught by Mr Chapman.

-Homework this term will continue to be focussing on the maths skills taught each week, and for some pupils there will continue to be an emphasis on knowing the times tables.
-Up to the week of the SATs tests (beginning 13th May), Year 6 pupils will be given homework that covers a wide range of skills, especially in the area of problem-solving.
-Extra SPAG tasks will also be given out up to this time, as needed.
+Homework will focus on the maths skills taught each week, and for some pupils there will an emphasis on knowing the times tables.
 Homework will be given out on Fridays, and books must be handed back in on Thursdays at the latest.
 Times tables and spellings tests will be on Thursday mornings.

 Brass instruments should be brought in on Mondays, and PE kits on Thursdays.
 There is no swimming this term.